auth0/docs/articles/user-profile/user-impersonation.md

 ### Get a Token

-First, you have to generate an `access_token` that you can use to call the [Management APIv2](/api/management/v2), specifically the [Impersonation endpoint](/api/authentication/reference#impersonation).
+First, you have to generate a token that you can use to call the [Management APIv2](/api/management/v2), specifically the [Impersonation endpoint](/api/authentication/reference#impersonation).
+This token is called __Auth0 Management APIv2 Token__.

-You can do this either using the Dashboard or by making a `POST` operation to the `https://${account.namespace}/oauth/token` endpoint.
+You can get one either using the Dashboard or by making a `POST` operation to the [Token endpoint](/api/authentication#client-credentials).
 For details on how to do that refer to [The Auth0 Management APIv2 Token](/api/management/v2/tokens).

-The `access_token` will be valid for 24 hours, so you should ask for a token everytime you make a request to the API or handle vigorously `401` responses.
+The Management APIv2 Token will be valid for __24 hours__, so you should ask for a token everytime you make a request to the API or handle vigorously `401` responses.

 ### Find the User Id